If you’re looking for the best 3 days in Banff itinerary you’ve come to the right place!

 The first thing you need to do on any 3 day Banff itinerary after renting a car is go for a spectacular drive to Lake Louise, Moraine Lake, and along the Icefields Parkway.

 About an hour up the road you’ll come to Lake Louise and Moraine Lake, two of the crown jewels in the Banff National Park.

 We recommend heading up early to watch the sunrise over Moraine Lake, where you’ll be absolutely amazed at the perfect reflections of the 10 peaks on the still body of water.

 If you’re up for a fun activity, rent a canoe and paddle out on Moraine Lake.

-Afterward, drive back towards Lake Louise and spend an hour or two wandering around the lake.
+After Moraine Lake, drive back towards Lake Louise and spend an hour or two wandering around the lake.

-An alternative driving route if you’re coming to Lake Louise from Banff town is the Bow Valley Parkway.
+An alternative driving route if you’re coming to Lake Louise from Banff is the Bow Valley Parkway.
 This scenic winding route from Banff to Lake Louise is quiet and peaceful.
 The Bow Valley Parkway is 48km one way.

 The Icefields Parkway